nav301186/ConcurrentCalculator/README.md

 # ConcurrentCalculator

 Handcrafted version of elixir gen_server.
 It shows how tail recursion can be used to created process which runs forever.

+It is also show how state can be maintained in a process.

+What it does ?
-It is simple stateful calculator where we can fire off requests to add substract, multiply and divide in parallel.
+It is a simple stateful calculator where we can fire off requests to add substract, multiply and divide in parallel.

 Code is well commented.

 iex -S mix

 iex(1)> pid = ConcurrentCalculator.start
-#PID<0.117.0>
+PID<0.117.0>
 iex(2)> ConcurrentCalculator.value(pid)
 0
 iex(3)> ConcurrentCalculator.add(pid,2)